Aldermen approve new sound ordinance amendment - The Oxford Eagle

 Aldermen approve new sound ordinance amendment

-An new amendment to the city’s noice ordinance addresses the use of live and recorded music at outdoor venues around the Square.
+An new amendment to the city’s noise ordinance addresses the use of live and recorded music at outdoor venues around the Square.

 The Oxford Board of Aldermen last week approved a sound ordinance amendment, which sets limits in amplified indoor and outdoor music.
 The ordinance change was approved after several discussions, sound demonstrations and documentation of sound levels around the Downtown Square.